ccalvop/JS-Fractal/README.md

 [https://ccalvop.github.io/JS-Fractal/](https://ccalvop.github.io/JS-Fractal/)

-Click on the fractal to generate a new one with different shapes and colors.
+Click on the fractal to generate a new one with different shapes, colors, and types.

 ## Project Structure